Everest Base Camp

 Other options include noodles, fried rice, and soups, which are adjusted based on altitude and available ingredients.
 Breakfast usually consists of porridge, eggs, and toast, providing slow-release energy for uphill sections.
 Lunch is typically lighter, such as sandwiches or noodle bowls eaten on the trail, while dinner is heartier to aid recovery and keep warm.

-Vegetarians and vegans need to monitor protein intake carefully, relying on lentils, soy, or eggs.
 Overall, meals on the Everest Base Camp trek are practical, keeping energy, warmth, and health intact while allowing trekkers to enjoy local Himalayan cuisine.

 If you are interested in a similar adventure in Nepal: